The Business School Bubble

 How does a business school stay afloat and position itself to ride the rising tide of transformation?

 Think about it.
 Today, most business schools are run like schools have always been run.
 Focus on faculty research projects often comes first.
 Faculty are locked into tenure tracks where it can be difficult to optimize performance in a way that best serves students.
 Efforts to connect curriculum to the front lines of business can take a back seat along with connecting graduate outcomes in the workforce to program values.

 This may be the prevailing model, but it doesn’t have to be the only one.
-In order to survive and thrive, business schools must look inward and take lesson from the very business practices they teach.
+In order to survive and thrive, business schools must look inward and take a lesson from the very business practices they teach.

 The Customer is King

 The business schools of the future will put the student first and make it their mission to deliver the highest possible value with the highest possible returns for the customer.
 Most businesses have a laser-like customer service focus and those that don’t often cease to exist.
 Why shouldn’t schools be held to the same standard?
 A college degree is the second largest investment most people make in a lifetime.
-Students are paying customers, and they are paying big.
+Students are paying customers, and they are spending big.
 That’s why rigorously measuring the satisfaction of the student-as-customer will be a differentiating factor essential to the success and survival of business programs everywhere.

 Of course, student satisfaction doesn’t mean easy grades; it means open ears and a continual feedback loop.
 At the Jack Welch Management Institute, we track the metric Net Promoter Score commonly used in the service industry to measure customer loyalty and satisfaction quarterly.
-We collect feedback on our NPS survey and receive a clear roadmap of what aspects of the program we need to enhance in order to make our students more satisfied with their experience.
-We then use these results to create immediate action plans and communicate the specific changes we’ve made back to the students so they know their voices have been heard.
+We collect feedback on our NPS survey and receive a clear roadmap of what aspects of the program we need to enhance to make our students more satisfied with their experience.
+We then use these results to create immediate action plans and communicate the specific changes we’ve made back to the students, so they know their voices have been heard.

 Differentiation Trumps Tenure